ujjwalshiva/ecchackathon2021/README.md

-# Submission for ECC 2021 Hackathon

 ## HealthX - The All-in-One Health App

-This app is a submission to the Final Round of ECC 2021 Hackathon.
-Developed using Python and Tkinter Module
+This app is developed using Python and Tkinter Module

 ## Steps to Run